-The GSRP identifies the need for an additional 725,000 dwellings to be delivered across Greater Sydney between 2016-2036.
+The GSRP identifies the need for an additional 725,000 dwellings across Greater Sydney between 2016-2036.
 Approximately 25 percent of this growth will come from the Western Parkland City, which the Campbelltown LGA is a part of.

-The proposal is consistent with the GSRP in that it seeks to deliver some 255 residential allotments that will help contribute to the GSRP's projected needs by 2036.
+The proposal is consistent with the GSRP in that it seeks to deliver some 67 residential allotments that will help contribute to the GSRP's projected needs by 2036.